 Of course, if you’d prefer to use long noodles instead, go for it!

-What kind of peanut butter should I use for the sauce?
+What kind of peanut butter is best for the sauce?

 But obviously a creamy peanut butter is going to give you a smoother sauce.
 So really, there’s no wrong answer here.